 Response Examples

 After your agent absorbs an injection, its output changes.
-For the benchmark methodology behind these evaluations, see Benchmarks.
 These are real outputs from blind benchmark evaluations.
-The agent called the Ejentum API itself, received the scaffold, and produced the response below.
+The agent called the Ejentum API itself, received the injection, and produced the response below.
 No cherry-picking.
 Full outputs and 7-signal rubric scores available on each task profile.
+For methodology, see Benchmarks.

 Spatial: Object Tracking Under Epistemic Uncertainty